From fish photos to MAGA hats and guns, what it’s like on dating app The Right Stuff

 In a statement to The Independent, a spokesperson for The Right Stuff said it determined reports of FBI contact were false.
 “Just people trolling,” they added.
 The FBI declined to comment.

-But even if you remove the reviews of FBI intervention, the App Store reviews are still far from glowing.
+But even if you remove the accusations of FBI intervention, the App Store reviews are still far from glowing.
 Many would-be users have lamented the invite-only aspect of the dating platform, while others have criticised the glitchy, hard-to-use interface.

 Various issues with The Right Stuff aside, I joined the conservatives and trolls shortly after it was rolled out to see what the dating platform was all about.